caiokinupp/udacity-recommendations-with-ibm/README.md

 <a name="overview"></a>
 ## Overview
 For this project I will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles that I think they will like.
+This Project is part of Data Science Nanodegree Program by Udacity.

 <a name="project-content"></a>
 ### Project Content